 • Perforce metadata (database files), 1 or 2 volumes: Use the fastest volume possible, ideally SSD or RAID 1+0 on a dedicated controller with the maximum cache available on it.
 These volumes default to /hxmetadata1 and /hxmetadata2.
+It is fine to have these both pointing to the same physical volume, e.g. /hxmetadata.

-• Journals and logs: a fast volume, ideally SSD or RAID 1+0 on its own controller with the standard amount of cache on it.
+- Journals and logs: a fast volume, ideally SSD or RAID 1+0 on its own controller with the standard amount of cache on it.
 This volume is normally called /hxlogs and should usually be backed up.

-If a separate logs volume is not available, put the logs on the /hxmetadata1 or /hxmetadata volume.

-• Depot data, archive files, scripts, and checkpoints: Use a large volume, with RAID 5 on its own controller with a standard amount of cache or a SAN or NAS volume (NFS access is fine).
+If a separate logs volume is not available, put the logs on the /hxmetadata1 or /hxmetadata volume. - Depot data, archive files, scripts, and checkpoints: Use a large volume, with RAID 5 on its own controller with a standard amount of cache or a SAN or NAS volume (NFS access is fine).
 This volume is the only volume that must be backed up.
 The SDP backup scripts place the metadata snapshots on this volume.

-This volume is normally called /hxdepots.

-If multiple controllers are not available, put the hxlogs and hxdepots volumes on the same controller.

-Do not run anti-virus tools or back up tools against the hxmetadata volume(s) or hxlogs volume(s), because they can interfere with the operation of the Perforce server.
+This volume is normally called /hxdepots. - NOTE If multiple controllers are not available, put the hxlogs and hxdepots volumes on the same controller. - NOTEDo not run anti-virus tools or back up tools against the hxmetadata volume(s) or hxlogs volume(s), because they can interfere with the operation of the Perforce server.